cdenq/fda-food-violation-score-predictor/README.md

 <a name="contact"></a>
 # Contact

-To directly message me or setup a time to chat virtually, see my [LinkedIn](https://www.linkedin.com/in/christopherdenq/) and [Calendly](https://calendly.com/christopherkd/coffee-chats) links.
+To directly message me or setup a time to chat virtually, see my [contact page](https://github.com/cdenq#contact).

-If you're curious about more projects, check out my [website](https://cdenq.github.io/) or [GitHub](https://github.com/cdenq).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>